Quick start guide - LimeSurvey 3.0+

 You will be asked to:

-- choose the Server location – you can pick up one of the four server locations that will suit most of your needs.
+- Choose one of the four server locations that best suits your needs.

 When the domain-related fields are completed and saved, the installation process will start.
-This will take up to 10 seconds.
-The installation settings page will look like this:
+This can take up to 10 seconds.
+Please refer to the example installation setting page below.

 The toolbar contains the following options: